zeux-tech/zeux.techtest/README.md

 ## Important
 Please download or fork this repository and submit your test separately.
 Do not generate pull requests or attempt to commit directly to this repo.

-## Background
+## Application
-This is a sample solution that implements the following set of requirements
+This is a sample solution that implements the following features

-Create the following web page:
+Mobile first single Page Application with
+- A navigation bar
+- "All", "Savings", "P2P", "Funds" tabs
+- Different lists of investment products are loaded in each tab.

 ![alt text](http://bit.ly/2EzzpXo)

-Please use a mobile first design approach.
-It’s a bonus if you can simply demonstrate fluid layout and responsive design when the screen size increases.

-The navigation bar should direct you to different routes.
-Routes other than “Assets” will be empty.
-The top bar with the title and the bottom navigation bar should always be visible.

-The “Opportunities” tab can be empty but should be integrated with routing.

-The “Savings, P2P, Funds” tabs can be empty but should be integrated with routing.

-The data to populate the list of investment products should be retrieved from a RESTful api.
-This api should be **secured** so that only authenticated users can retrieve it.
+The data to populate the list of investment products is retrieved from a RESTful api.
+This api is **secured** so that only authenticated users can retrieve it.

-You have the freedom to choose how you secure the api.
-An example would be using Http verb attributes, and authenticating a token for this API call.
-We don't need full authentication but we do expect you to demonstrate your understanding as to how an API endpoint can be restricted to authenticated users.

-You only need to retrieve 10 products each containing the following information

-Name
-Product Type
-Price
-Returns (e.g. 2.34% Yearly)

 ## Application
 - Startup project: Zeux.Test.Server